davidissamattos/davidissamattos.github.io/content/post/2021/package-with-stan.md

   * These only appeared with testthat test and not when I run each one independently
   * This creates a problem with CI in Github actions and those nice badges in Github.
 * No matter how much I tried, I could not use `#include` in the Stan model.
 It might be my poor R/Stan skills, but I just couldn't make it work in a package (I could make it work in a script though).
+* Of course you cannot submit to CRAN while `cmdstanr` is not in CRAN (hopefully they will have it there soon)